-In the last couple of years, the IOTA Foundation started to proactively participate in collaborative research and development efforts, funded by the EU commission.
-The main purpose has been twofold, to enable other parties to leverage the power of IOTA protocol in solving new problems and to identify and work on new requirements that would increase the long-term technology maturity and adoption.
+In the past couple of years, the IOTA Foundation has embraced proactive participation in collaborative research and development efforts funded by the EU commission.
+The main purpose has been twofold: to enable other parties to leverage the power of IOTA in solving new problems and to identify and work on new requirements that increase the long-term technology maturity and adoption of IOTA.

-The trust of the IOTA Foundation as partners in such initiatives has grown since then.
-We are now glad to see that, following the +CityXchange project and other Climate KIK initiatives, IOTA technology is increasingly being used for public good as a secure and open infrastructure that provides digital trust.
+The trust in the IOTA Foundation as a partner in such initiatives has grown since then.
+We are happy to see that, following the +CityXchange project and other Climate KIK initiatives, IOTA technology is increasingly being used for the public good as a secure and open infrastructure that provides digital trust.

-As confirmation of this, early this year, after a competitive selection process, IOTA was awarded as one of the recipients of the Dig_it grant, a new collaborative project funded under the EU Horizon 2020 programme.
-The Dig_it project is a Research and Innovation Action (RIA) that brings together a consortium of 16 partners spread across Europe.
-Over a period of 48 months, the Dig_it consortium will leverage 7 Million EUR of funding to digitize the mine supply chain (gold, copper, charcoal) and to create a more sustainable mining industry.
+As confirmation of this, early this year and after a competitive selection process, IOTA was chosen to be one of the recipients of the Dig_it grant, a new collaborative project funded under the EU Horizon 2020 program.
+The Dig_it project is a Research and Innovation Action that brings together a consortium of 16 partners spread across Europe.
+Over a period of 48 months, the Dig_it consortium will leverage seven million euros of funding to digitize the mine supply chain (of gold, copper, and charcoal) and to create a more sustainable mining industry.

 This makes IOTA the only technology selected to create a trusted layer of data sharing for the mine supply chain of the future.

-The ambition of the Dig_it project is simple: collect data from the mining industry using an Industrial Internet of Things Platform and transform it into knowledge and actions aimed at improving the health and safety of the workers of this industry as well as the industry impact on the environment.
+The ambition of the Dig_it project is simple: to collect data from the mining industry using an industrial Internet of Things platform and transform it into knowledge and actions that improve the health and safety of workers and the industry's impact on the environment.